aymanaboghonim/elmentor-landing-page-clean/FINAL_IMPLEMENTATION_COMPLETE.md

 ## Status: COMPLETED
 **Date:** June 14, 2025
-**Project:** Elmentor Landing Page - Clean TypeScript/React Implementation
+**Project:** aymanaboghonim Landing Page - Clean TypeScript/React Implementation

 ## IMPLEMENTATION SUMMARY

-The Elmentor/DevOps Visions landing page has been successfully replicated in a new, clean, maintainable, framework-agnostic TypeScript/React codebase.
+The aymanaboghonim/DevOps Visions landing page has been successfully replicated in a new, clean, maintainable, framework-agnostic TypeScript/React codebase.
 All original functionality, content, and design have been preserved with exact fidelity.

 ## COMPLETED SECTIONS ✅